What is Market research?waheed

 What type of competition will I face when I target this segment?

 The last step of the STP marketing process is Positioning.
 Here, you need to figure out how you’re going to place your product/service in front of the target segment, you need to have your own unique selling proposition (USP) that your competitors can’t or don’t offer.

-For example, When hear a word LEXUS (Luxury) , BMW (the power of engine), Nike (the quality of sports wear)
+For example, When hearing the word LEXUS (Luxury), BMW (the power of engine), Nike (the quality of sportswear)

 What are the mistakes to avoid when doing Market research?

 Another popular mistake that must be avoided when doing market research is applying only primary data research.
-Businesses often make the mistake of spending so much time on primary research that they forget that using secondary sources for data could also be more useful and saves ,ore time.
+Businesses often make the mistake of spending so much time on primary research that they forget that using secondary sources for data could also be more useful and save, more time.
 Secondary research may offer some data and statistics for free.

 Consumers are intelligent and need to be given incentives in order to attract them.
 Asking consumers to respond to a survey without giving them any benefits can be a big mistake.
 But, on the other hand, offering the customers a free coupon or a free voucher in return could be so helpful and have a high impact.

-A common mistake of new businesses is asking those close to you for feedback on your product and service like your family or friends .
-Those who know you will want to guard your feelings and it can be the worst selection for you focus group or group interviews.
+A common mistake of new businesses is asking those close to you for feedback on your product and service like your family or friends.
+Those who know you will want to guard your feelings and it can be the worst selection for your focus group or group interviews.
 You need to talk to real customers about the advantages and disadvantages of your offer and you can use your friends and family as support, not in market research.

-Why Does Every Business should conduct its own market research?
+Why Should Every Business conduct its own market research?